hummingbot/hummingbot/documentation/docs/developers/tutorial/perform-trade.md

 # Perform Trade

 ## Extending Get Order Book
-The Perform Trade extends the Get Order Book strategy by incorporating several new sections of code, specifically, the c_tick, c_place_orders, c_has_enough_balance, and c_process_markets.
+The Perform Trade extends the Get Order Book strategy by incorporating several new sections of code, specifically, `c_tick`, `c_place_orders`, `c_has_enough_balance`, and `c_process_markets`.
 The new code sections of code achieve the following:

-* Execute clock ticks / add temporal aspect (c_tick)
+* Execute clock ticks & checks if markets are open and ready (`c_tick`)
-* Place market / limit orders (c_place_orders)
+* Place market / limit orders (`c_place_orders`)
-* Check if the trader has a high enough balance to place the requested orders (c_has_enough_balance)
+* Check if the trader has a high enough balance to place the requested orders (`c_has_enough_balance`)
-* Process the market during various clock ticks (c_process_markets)
+* Process the market during various clock ticks (`c_process_markets`)

+In order to achieve the perform trade functionality, several configuration variables were added as well and `dev_2_perform_trade.pxd` reflects the updated Cython declarations.

+The `format_status` function now also has added functionality, displaying the following:

+* User’s balance of each asset in the trading pair
+* Current top bid/ask in the order book
+* Active orders
+* A warning if the user’s balance is insufficient to place the order

+!!! note The `history` command in the Hummingbot terminal now displays any trades resulting from placed orders.

 ## Architecture